FreBio/komics/README.md

 Available commands:
 all:         	 Performs assemble, circularize and polish
-assemble:    	 Assembles minicircles using high quality reads from trimfq
+assemble:    	 Assembles minicircles using paired-end reads
 circularize: 	 Circularizes minicircles from assemble
-polish:      	 Reorientate and filter circular minicircles
+polish:      	 Reorientate and filter circular minicircles from circularize
 ```